 React Native

-React Native, developed by Facebook, allows developers to build mobile applications using JavaScript and React.
-It provides a rich set of components that render natively on iOS and Android, ensuring a smooth and responsive user experience.
-React Native is known for its hot-reloading feature, which speeds up development by allowing developers to see changes in real-time.
-Its strong community support and vast ecosystem of libraries make it a popular choice for creating high-performance apps quickly.
+React Native, developed by Facebook, enables developers to build mobile applications using JavaScript and React.
+It offers a rich set of components that render natively on both iOS and Android, resulting in smooth and responsive user experiences.

 Flutter